Strongly Shortcut Spaces: Introduction

-We call the following result the Circle Tightening Lemma.
-It is essential in the proof of \Mainthmref{sshortcut_equiv}.
-We believe it may be of independent interest.
 Note that in the statement of the Circle Tightening Lemma, the rough geodesicity constant $R$ may be equal to $0$ in which case the result is about $1$-Lipschitz maps and $L$-bilipschitz maps in a geodesic metric space.